 A psalter is a book containing the Old Testament Psalms: songs of praise, of thanksgiving and of lament which were written in Hebrew over three thousand years ago.
 The word comes from the Greek psalmos, which originally described the sound of the harp.

 In the middle ages, the Old Testament King David was believed to have been the author of the Psalms, and he often appears in miniatures accompanying the texts.
 In folio 78r of this thirteenth-century psalter from Peterborough, we see David involved in his most famous act of heroism, the slaying of the giant Goliath.

 As St Paul’s words above suggest, the Jewish Psalms were embraced by Christianity early on in its history, and the Book of Psalms remains the Old Testament text most frequently used in the services and offices of the church.
-On a ninth-century ivory panel in the Fitzwilliam, left [M.12-1904], a priest is depicted, surrounded by his choir.
+On a ninth-century ivory panel in the Fitzwilliam, below M.12-1904, a priest is depicted, surrounded by his choir.
 In an open book in his left hand, we can read the words 'Ad te levavi animam meam, deus meus' – 'unto thee, O Lord, do I lift up my soul' – the opening words of Psalm 25, which provides the text for the start of the Mass on the first Sunday in Advent.

 The Gospels record that Christ himself quoted the Psalms upon the cross.
 When at Luke 24, 46, immediately before his death, Jesus says 'Father, into thy hands I commit my spirit', he is using the words of Psalm 31, 5.